 This French inflatable sailing dinghy stows into two compact bags and can be launched, assembled and sailed anywhere in 20 minutes.
 It looks like safe, enjoyable and family friendly fun, ideal for getting kids into dinghy sailing.
 It uses the same high-strength PVC material as stand-up paddleboards, inflated via a high-pressure pump.
 An alloy structure gives it a backbone and allows the helm or crew to sit out, and a freestanding carbon mast splits into four.

-We can’t promise any of these products will be delivered in time – but wish a merry Christmas to all!
+We can’t promise any of these products will be delivered in time – but wish a HAPPY CHRISTMAS to all!